B1acks1te/Ai-Summary/README.md

 # Natural Hazard Intelligence Summary

 > **About this fork.** This repository is a fork of [Evan Chen's NHIS project](https://github.com/chen-wenyi).
-The `original` branch you're viewing is preserved unchanged from his work.
+The `original` branch you're viewing is preserved unchanged from their work.
 See [Branches](#branches) below for two derivative versions that add a Gantt-chart feature and (in one case) migrate the AI provider.

 A near real-time natural hazard intelligence platform that: